 - There is a good-sized Roman Villa in Brading (WARNING: high risk of bumping into a school party with clipboards and matching caps).

 - Dinosaur Isle is a Dinosaur Museum in Sandown.
 Again, there is a significant risk of running into a school party at this one.
 Don't say I didn't warn you.
-There's a small dinosaur museum on the Military Road run by Dinosaur Expeditions.
+There's a smaller dinosaur museum on the Military Road run by Dinosaur Expeditions.

-- There's a modestly sized museum within Carisbrooke Castle, which English Heritage members can see for free.
+- There's a modestly-sized museum within Carisbrooke Castle, which English Heritage members can see for free.

 - The Museum of Island History in Newport's Guildhall re-opened in 2016 after a short funding related closure.